Filiosoft/maxup/README.md

 ## Name

 Currently, we have named this project `s3d`.
 That is an incredibly boring name.
 It stands for S3 Deploy.
 Again, very boring.
 We would love to give it a new name that sounds good.
-If you have an idea, feel free to create an [issue](https://github.com/Filiosoft/s3d/issues)!
+If you have an idea, feel free to comment on issue [#2](https://github.com/Filiosoft/s3d/issues/2)!
 These are the requirements for the name:

 - Short.
 Less than 5 characters.
 The shorter the better.
 - Available on [NPM](https://npmjs.com).